⚠️ WE REPRESS WHAT WE WON’T ACCEPT!!! ⚠️

 What’s the difference between repression and acceptance of our emotions? 🤔

-📌 Repressing is denying to yourself the emotions you are currently feeling.
-You pretend like they’re not there with a mask of another emotion.
-When you’re angry and deny you’re feeling angry, that anger may build up and come bursting out later in a way you don’t want it to.
+📌 Repressing is denying to yourself the emotions you’re currently feeling.
+You try to pretend like it’s not there by masking it with another emotion.
+But when you’re angry and deny you’re feeling angry, that anger may build up and come bursting out later in ways you don’t want it to.

 📌 Accepting is acknowledging what you’re currently feeling AND being okay with it.
-You may not like the current emotions you’re feeling, but you nonetheless accept them before you make the conscious choice to change them.
+A part of you may not like the current emotions you’re feeling, but you nonetheless choose to accept them before you make the choice to change them.

 The problem was I was repressing, rather than accepting, my feelings of exhaustion.
 I kept telling myself: “Wake up!
 Don’t be tired!” and tried pushing it away with alternatives. 👊

 🌟 It wasn’t until I accepted my feelings of exhaustion that its focus in my mind started to dissolve. 🌟

 Have you ever had a moment where you felt resentment toward someone, and you kept telling yourself you just couldn’t “let it go”?
 Acceptance is another form of letting go.
 But in order to let go of your resentment, you have to first acknowledge you’re feeling resentment, and be okay that you’re feeling it.

 🌟 We can’t work on effective solutions if we won’t acknowledge what the actual problems are. 🌟

 Society likes to tell us what we should and shouldn’t feel.
 We should be strong when we’re feeling weak.
 We should be happy when we’re sad.
 It’s all with good intentions, and they have a point about changing our emotions.
 The problem is that they miss this detail of Acceptance.

 🌟 In order to change your emotions effectively, you first have to accept whatever is, without shame or judgment.
 THEN the change can begin! 🌟